Mike and Angelo

-Mike and Angelo is a British sci-fi TV sitcom series, that ran on CITV between 16 March 1989 and 7 March 2000.
-The show is ITV's second longest running sitcom (as per series count).
+Mike and Angelo is a British children's television, sci-fi sitcom series, that ran on CITV between 16 March 1989 and 7 March 2000.
+The show is ITV's longest running sitcom (as per series count).

 Plot

 The shows initially centred on Mike King (played by Matt Wright), and his mother Rita moving to London from the United States after she divorces Mike's father.
 In their new house, and feeling lonely in his new surroundings, Mike discovers a mysterious wardrobe.
 It bursts open containing Angelo (Tyler Butterworth), an alien who came from another world; the portal being the wardrobe.
 Angelo has no knowledge of life on Earth or of his own - so relies on the help of Mike to understand the world he has crashed on.
 At the same time, Mike is in turn helped by Angelo to integrate into life in London.

 Together, Mike and Angelo have many crazy adventures, all within the vicinity of the house that they live in.
 Angelo is always inventing something crazy, or walking on the ceiling (due to him being an alien), and generally misunderstanding various aspects of human behaviour and daily life which leads to various escapades and situations.

 The series frequently featured guest actors in various roles.
 Some actors which appeared in the show include: Ron Moody, John Savident, Christopher Ryan, Brian Murphy and Anthony O'Donnell.